fivetran/dbt_reddit_ads_source/models/docs.md

 {% enddocs %}

 {% docs campaign_id %}
-The ID of the account.
+The ID of the campaign.
 {% enddocs %}

 {% docs post_id %}
-The ID of the account.
+The ID of the post.
 {% enddocs %}

 {% docs ad_name %}